Paralegal Course Descriptions

 - Describe the local, state, and federal regulations and rules governing contractors and subcontractors, including initial company formation, building permits and codes, and the formation of construction contracts.

-- Explain the terms found in a standard construction contract, including warranties and disclaimers, indemnification and exculpatory clauses, differing site conditions, change orders, notice and claim provisions, and project delays.
+- Explain the terms in a standard construction contract, including warranties and disclaimers, indemnification and exculpatory clauses, differing site conditions, change orders, notice and claim provisions, and project delays.

 - Analyze common construction disputes, including matters related to construction liens, claims procedure, litigation, alternative dispute resolution, and available remedies.